KIN4510 – How to study Chinese Culture and Society at an Advanced Level

 - One individually written paper on a subject approved by the teacher, 3200 - 3500 words plus list of references.
 The paper should be based on both primary sources in Chinese, and secondary source readings in Chinese and/or English.

-At least one of the Theme Packages will be a group assignment.
+At least one of the Theme Packages will be a group assignment, and all students must contribute to the team work.

 Submit assignments in Inspera